 We went into Pam's bathroom to start out with, so she could work with Fozzie in a small space where there was not too much for him to sniff, explore, and distract himself with.

+As before, he spent the first 10 minutes or so doing everything he could to keep busy and avoid just "Being Here Now," as us hippies would say.
+Sniffing the toilet, the floor, the picture frame, the window, the door, the towel rack for God's sake, then whining, pacing, circling, wagging, and looking at us entreatingly.
 After a while, he finally just lay down.
 Pam then started narrating all the little releases she saw.
 Stomach gurgle-yay!
 Release!
 Burp--Yay!
 Sigh, yawn, lip lick, blink, flatulence--yay!

+She began doing some cranio-sacral work on him, just holding the bones of his cranium as they shifted around slightly.
+His lips and nose began to twitch, and Pam told me when she felt his C2 vertebra release.
 And I thought, here's a dog who was hours away from being thrown away like so much trash, and now he has a T-Touch practitioner tuning in to his C2 vertebra and helping it release.
 Pretty cool.
 I wish every impulsive shelter dog awaiting rescue could get that kind of attention.

 Pam taught me a simple impulse control exercise.
 Sit in a chair with the dog sitting between your legs, facing away.
 Hold the dog's collar and just wait.